Atlantic Provinces Standard Terms and Conditions Goods and Services

 17.2 If the Bidder provides any additional/ supplementary warranty coverage, describe this as well.

-19.1 The use of a subcontractor is permitted, and encouraged where this will result in skills and technology transfer to the Province.
+19.1 The use of a subcontractor is permitted, and encouraged where this will result in skills and technology transfer to the Procuring Entity.

 19.2 Names of all Subcontractors and/or Consortium members, and the services they will provide, must be listed on or attached to the Bid, if requested.

 19.3 If a Consortium Bid is being submitted, one of the Bidders must be prepared to take overall responsibility for successful provision of the goods or services, and this must be defined in the Bid.
-Failure to do so may result in disqualification of the Bid.
+Failure to do so may result in the Bid being rejected.

 19.4 “Own Forces” may only be named as Subcontractors when the Bidder is equipped to carry out and normally carries out the work noted.

-19.5 If subcontractors (including "own forces") are named, work must be carried out by the named forces and substitution of others will not be allowed without prior approval of the Province.
+19.5 If subcontractors (including “own forces”) are named, work must be carried out by the named forces and substitution of others will not be allowed without prior approval of the Procuring Entity.

-20.1 Failure to comply with any of the mandatory terms or conditions contained or referenced in the Invitation documents may result in the rejection of the Bid.
+20.1 Failure to comply with any of the mandatory terms or conditions contained or referenced in the Solicitation documents shall result in the rejection of the Bid.

-20.2 All of the terms, conditions and/or specifications stated or referenced in the Invitation are assumed to be accepted by the Bidder and incorporated in the Bid.
+20.2 All of the terms, conditions and/or specifications stated or referenced in the Solicitation are assumed to be accepted by the Bidder and incorporated in the Bid.

-20.3 Bidders may be required to demonstrate financial stability, authorization to provide the goods/services being acquired, and/or regulatory agency approval, licensing or registration as needed, or otherwise clarify Bidder's capability to satisfy the Invitation requirements.
-The Procurement Office reserves the right to reject Bids from any Bidder that it feels is incapable of providing the necessary labour, materials, equipment, financing or management resources to perform the work or supply the goods in a satisfactory and timely manner.
+20.3 Bidders may be required to demonstrate financial stability, authorization to provide the goods/services being acquired, and/or regulatory agency approval, licensing or registration as needed, or otherwise clarify Bidder’s capability to satisfy the Solicitation requirements.
+The Procuring Entity reserves the right to reject Bids from any Bidder that it believes is incapable of providing the necessary labour, materials, equipment, financing or management resources to perform the work or supply the goods in a satisfactory and timely manner.

-20.4 The Province reserves the right to waive minor non-compliance where such non-compliance is not of a material nature in its sole and absolute discretion, or to accept or reject in whole or in part any or all Bids, with or without giving notice.
+20.4 The Procuring Entity reserves the right to waive minor non-compliance where such non-compliance is not of a material nature in its sole and absolute discretion, or to accept or reject in whole or in part any or all Bids, with or without giving notice.
 Such minor non-compliance will be deemed substantial compliance and capable of acceptance.
-The Procurement Office will be the sole judge of whether a Bid is accepted or rejected.
+The Procuring Entity will be the sole judge of whether a Bid is accepted or rejected.

-20.5 The Procurement Office reserves the right to split an award amongst Bidders as deemed in the best interests of the Province.
+20.5 The Procuring Entity reserves the right to split an award amongst Bidders as deemed in the best interests of the Procuring Entity

-21.1 Issuing an Invitation implies no obligation on the Province to accept any Bid, or a portion of any Bid submitted.
+21.1 Issuing a Solicitation implies no obligation on the Procuring Entity to accept any Bid, or a portion of any Bid submitted.
 The lowest or any Bid will not necessarily be accepted.

-21.2 Invitations may be cancelled in whole or in part without penalty, when a) the price Bid exceeds the funds allocated for the purchase; b) there has been a substantial change in the requirements after the Invitation has been issued; c) information has been received by the Province after the Invitation has been issued that the Province feels has substantially altered the procurement; or d) there was insufficient competition in order to provide the level of service, quality of goods or pricing required.
+21.2 Solicitations may be cancelled in whole or in part by the Procuring Entity in its sole discretion when, a) the price Bid exceeds the funds allocated for the purchase; b) there has been a substantial change in the requirements after the Solicitation has been issued; c) information has been received by the Procuring Entity after the Solicitation has been issued that the Procuring Entity believes has substantially altered the procurement; or d) there was insufficient competition in order to provide the level of service, quality of goods or pricing required.

-21.3 If no compliant Bids are received in response to an Invitation, the Province reserves the right to enter into negotiations with one or more vendors in order to complete the procurement.
+21.3 If no compliant Bids are received in response to a Solicitation, the Procuring Entity reserves the right to enter into negotiations with one or more vendors in order to complete the procurement.

-21.4 The Province will be the sole judge of whether there is sufficient justification to cancel any Invitation.
+21.4 The Procuring Entity will be the sole judge of whether there is sufficient justification to cancel any Solicitation.

-21.5 No action or liability will lie or reside against the Province in its exercise of its rights under this section.
+21.5 No action or liability will lie or reside against the Procuring Entity in its exercise of its rights under this section.

-22.1 Unless the Invitation documents specifically state otherwise, the Invitation, all Bids, and any subsequent contracts will be construed and interpreted in accordance with the laws of the Province in which the Invitation was issued.
+22.1 Unless the Solicitation documents specifically state otherwise, the Solicitation, all Bids, and any subsequent contracts will be construed and interpreted in accordance with the laws of the Province in which the Solicitation was issued.

-22.2 Invitations subject to the Atlantic Procurement Agreement, the Agreement on Internal Trade, or any other inter-provincial agreement, will be specifically identified as such in the public notice and/or the Invitation documents.
+22.2 Solicitations subject to the Atlantic Procurement Agreement, the Agreement on Internal Trade, any other inter-provincial trade agreements, or any international trade agreements, will be specifically identified as such in the public notice and/or the Solicitation documents.

-22.3 Copies of any applicable trade or procurement agreements and/or legislation can be obtained by contacting the Procurement Office.
+22.3 Copies of any applicable trade or procurement agreements and/or legislation can be obtained by contacting the Procuring Entity.

 22.4 Bidders agree to comply with all applicable laws, regulations and standards, including all labour, occupational health & safety, and worker compensation requirements of the Province.

-22.5 The Procurement Office may consider and evaluate any Bids from other jurisdictions on the same basis that the purchasing authorities in those jurisdictions would treat a similar Bid from a supplier located in this Province.
-The Province will be the sole judge of whether these conditions will be used and the extent to which they will be applied.
+22.5 The Procuring Entity may consider and evaluate any Bids from other jurisdictions on the same basis that the purchasing authorities in those jurisdictions would treat a similar Bid from a supplier located in this Province.
+The Procuring Entity will be the sole judge of whether these conditions will be used and the extent to which they will be applied.

-22.6 Vendors registered to do business in any Atlantic Province can bid on Invitations issued by any other Atlantic Province without having to satisfy any local registration or residency requirements.
+22.6 Vendors registered to do business in any Atlantic Province can bid on Solicitations issued by any other Atlantic Province without having to satisfy any local registration or residency requirements.

 22.7 Local Preference – Click on the links below to view specific information regarding local supplier preference provisions for each Province.
 A new window will open in the browser to allow Bidders to view this information.
 Close the new window when ready to return to this document.